AlexandrNerf/AlexandrNerf/README.md

 <br>

-# I'm Alex, a junior ML/CV specialist and fourth year NSU student 💼
+# Hi, I'm Alex, applied CV Engineer 💼

 In this profile I will publish my
 `projects`